Here's where Patriots stand in ESPN's preseason 2023 NFL Power Rankings

 17. New England Patriots

-These rankings also included who's on the heat seat for each of the league's 32 clubs, and for the Patriots that was starting quarterback Mac Jones.
+These rankings also included who's on the hot seat for each of the league's 32 clubs, and for the Patriots that was starting quarterback Mac Jones.

 More Patriots coverage